Welcome to AI for Genomic Science

 Last Update: 2025/11/2 (Under Construction - probably weekly update by 2026 if I am not lazy enough..)

 This textbook introduces how artificial intelligence is revolutionizing biological research — from analyzing genetic variants to modeling entire cells.
-It is designed specifically for undergraduate biology students (senior level) who want to understand the computational approaches that are transforming genomics, without requiring prior experience in AI or advanced programming.
+It is designed specifically for 3rd-year (junior/senior) biology undergraduates who want to understand the computational approaches that are transforming genomics, without requiring prior experience in AI or advanced programming.

 The field of genomics has been rapidly transformed by machine learning, deep learning, and large-scale computational methods.
 These advances now allow us to analyze massive genomic datasets, predict functional impacts of variants, and model complex biological systems with unprecedented accuracy.
 This textbook takes a biology-first approach to cover the essential AI concepts and methods that undergraduate students need to master, integrating computational techniques with genomic applications.